ztec/blog/content/tags/IA-helped/_index.en.md

 ---
-title: "IA helped"
+title: "Proofread by an LLM"
 ---

 Article with this tag mean I used an IA tool to help me.
+Or more precisely a Large Language Model (LLM).
 I mostly use them to fix my text and remove typos.
-IA is of great help for that.
+LLMs are of great help for that.

 I also use it to find other ways to translate when I'm short of ideas and not pleased with my first version.
 Rarely as first translation.